tachiyomiorg/website/src/help/guides/reader-settings.md

 This setting specifies if the notification and navigation bar are to be hidden while in the reader.

 ## Show content in cutout area <Badge text="On" type="default-indicator" vertical="middle" />
-Lets reader use all screen space even that around punch hole camera and camera notch
+Lets reader use all screen space even that around punch hole camera and camera notch.

 ## Keep screen on <Badge text="On" type="default-indicator" vertical="middle" />
 This setting determines if the device should be allowed to go to sleep while reading a manga.

 ## Show page number <Badge text="On" type="default-indicator" vertical="middle" />
-This settings shows the page number at the bottom of the page in current page/total page format.
+This setting shows the page number at the bottom of the page in **current page/total page** format.

 ## Skip chapters marked read <Badge text="Off" type="default-indicator" vertical="middle" />
 This setting allows the chapters marked as read to be skipped during reading.
 This setting can be useful if a series has multiple scanlation groups and you want to hide one's chapters during reading.